 Last on this list is illustrator Kerby Rosanes’s Instagram grid layout.
 It follows the same colour theme, content type (mostly), filter, and the way the pictures are taken.
 Pictures either show the illustrator’s hand at work, the wooden background or capture the full illustration only, therefore, creating an attractive and consistent grid view.

-The emerging trend of Instagram grid layout design 2021 and beyond
+Emerging trend of Instagram grid layout design 2023 and beyond

 Before we wrap this up, it’s essential we leave you with a future trend in an Instagram grid layout: video reels.
 Bite-sized video is all the rage lately.
 So you can expect the video grid for Instagram to pop up regularly in people’s IG profiles.